Exupery/pvpaudit/README.md

 Examples: `/pvpaudit 3v3`, `/pvpaudit i 2`, `/pvpaudit raid rbg`

 Commands can be ran with `/pa` instead of `/pvpaudit` - unless another addon is in use that registers `/pa` (in which case the longer option should be used).
 Additionally, auditing the current target can be keybound via the WoW keybinding interface (Key Bindings => Addons => PvPAudit).

+## TODOS
+* add option to hide history from tooltips
+* for past arena partners allow including a note for display in tooltip along with history
+* implement a GUI showing win/loss percentage by a) partner b) comp c) enemy comp d) map